andrewjkramer/titan-community-bank/README.md

 Local installation:

-0. need to install pnpm on your OS....
+0. need to install pnpm on your OS...

 "https://pnpm.io/installation"